In Her Place: What Happened to María Carolina Geel? How Did She Die?

 María Carolina Geel’s Life Was Forever Marred by the Murder

-While she had already been a prolific writer, what shot Geel’s name into infamy was the murder of Roberto Pumarino Valenzuela.
-Valenzuela, who was fourteen years Geel’s junior, had been a married man when they met.
+While she had already been a prolific writer, what shot Carolina Geel’s name into infamy was the murder of Roberto Pumarino Valenzuela.
+Valenzuela, who was 14 years Geel’s junior, had been a married man when they met.
 She had been married and divorced twice and had a son.
 A few months into their affair, he left his family for her.
-It was later reported by the witnesses in Geel’s trial that she and Valenzuela’s relationship had mainly been cordial, and things had been alright between them.
+It was later reported by the witnesses in her trial that Geel and Valenzuela’s relationship had largely been cordial, and things seemed to have been alright between them.
 Valenzuela had even proposed to Geel, but she had reportedly refused him five times.

 On April 14, 1955, the couple were to dine together at Hotel Crillón.
 The witnesses later reported that nothing seemed out of sorts between the couple, which is why everyone was shocked when Geel brandished a 6.35-caliber Belgian revolver and shot her lover in the face five times.
 Pumarino died on the spot, and even in the confusion and chaos of the scene, Geel didn’t try to run away.
 Reportedly, she stood in her place long enough for the cops and the media to show up.
 Once the questioning began, Geel is said to have confessed to everything, but when asked why she did it, she had no answer.